 Every person has a right to mobility and to travel safely, but some groups face a greater risk on our roads than others.
-Car drivers and passengers made up 34% of those killed or seriously injured on Greater Manchester's roads between 2018 and 2022, making them the largest group.
-Vulnerable road users (those who are not protected inside a vehicle) accounted for nearly two thirds of those killed or seriously injured.
-Despite posing the lowest risk to others, pedestrians made up 31% of those killed or seriously injured on our roads.
+Vulnerable road users (those who are not protected inside a vehicle) accounted for nearly two thirds of those killed or seriously injured between 2018 and 2022.
+Within this group, and despite posing the lowest risk to others, pedestrians made up 31% of those killed or seriously injured on our roads.
+Car drivers and passengers made up 35% of those killed or seriously injured on Greater Manchester's roads between 2018 and 2022.